History of the FA Cup: Abide With Me Hymn

-Aston Villa chairman Frederick Rinder in his capacity with the FA, was responsible for the innovation of singing the hymn "Abide With Me" at the 1927 FA Cup Final.
+Aston Villa chairman Frederick Rinder in his capacity with the FA, was responsible for the innovation of singing the hymn "Abide With Me" at the 1927 FA Cup final.
 It has been a traditional feature of cup finals ever since.

 Equipment

 In the 1933 final, Everton players wore shirts numbered 1–11, and Manchester City players 12–22.
 This was the first major competitive game ever to have the players' shirts numbered.

-The 1973 FA Cup Final was the first that a yellow ball was used in a Cup Final (although an orange ball had been used in previous finals, for example in 1968).
-An orange ball was used in the 2014 and 2015 Cup Finals, as they were used throughout the competition.
+The 1973 FA Cup final was the first that a yellow ball was used in a Cup Final (although an orange ball had been used in previous finals, for example in 1968).
+An orange ball was used in the 2014 and 2015 Cup finals, as they were used throughout the competition.

 Royal attendance

 In 1914, George V became the first monarch to watch the FA Cup Final, between Burnley and Liverpool in the last cup final played at Crystal Palace.

-The 'Matthews Final' of 1953 was the first football match attended by The Queen, in her Coronation year.
+The 'Matthews Final' of 1953 was the first football match attended by Elizabeth II, in her Coronation year.